Reedley-College-CSCI/csci-40-course-project-Sinai316/README.md

 ## 5. Challenges and Lessons Learned
 Challenges: A major challenge was preventing an infinite loop if a user typed a letter instead of a number in the menu.
+Challenges: Another challenge I had was storing the Rosters.txt file in another folder so then I had to make a new one.

 Lessons Learned: I learned how to use cin.clear() and cin.ignore() to fix input stream errors, making the console interface much more stable.